 Design in Four Revolutions

 In order to understand interface and interaction design, it is useful to look at the history of design – and at the history of industrial revolutions.
-Every single one of these revolutions had its characteristic technologies that changed social, economic and environmental conditions.
-And each revolution had its specific design.

 Type Casting – or: The Comic Sans of Errors